In this article:

 - Your policy's deductible: Your insurance won't cover the deductible portion of your coverage.
 A lower deductible means your insurance will pay out sooner, but it will also lead to higher premiums.

-Other factors can also play into how much you'll pay in premiums, such as your history of filing home insurance claims, if you're married and whether you have a certain breed of dog.
+Other factors can also play into how much you'll pay in premiums, such as your history of filing home insurance claims, your marital status and whether you have a certain breed of dog.
 You may also want to buy separate flood or earthquake coverage, or an add-on for these coverages, as your homeowners insurance policy might not automatically include this coverage.

-Improving your credit can also be partially a waiting game because a longer credit history can lead to higher scores, and the impact of negative items decreases over time.
-You can look for ways to build credit while you're waiting, such as opening a credit card (if you don't have one) or taking out a credit-builder loan and making your payments on time.
+Improving your credit can also be a waiting game because a longer credit history can lead to higher scores, and the impact of negative items decreases over time.
+But you can look for ways to build credit while you're waiting, such as opening and using a credit card or taking out a credit-builder loan and making your payments on time.

 Check Your Credit for Free

-Your credit reports contain the underlying information that impacts all your credit-based insurance scores and more standard credit scores.
-You can check your Experian credit report for free and monitor it for changes.
-You can also sign up for free credit score tracking.
-While the free score is a FICO® Score☉ 8, not a credit-based insurance score, you may want to shop around for lower-rate loans and new insurance policies if you see your score is rising.
+Your credit reports contain the underlying information that impacts all your credit-based insurance scores and standard credit scores.
+You can check your Experian credit report and score for free and monitor them for changes.
+While the free score is a FICO® Score☉ 8, not a credit-based insurance score, you may want to shop for lower-rate loans and new insurance policies if you see your score is rising.